amanojas/FirstWebsite/content/courses/example/example1.md

 ### Opportunity Cost

 Back to Elaine.
 Now that we know Elaine must face a trade-off in every decision she makes, the question arises why would she choose one option over another? let us imagine her decision to attend a college.
 The benefits of going to college will include intellectual enrichment and a chance to get a better job after she finishes her degree.
+The cost of going to college is her spending on tuition, books and stationery among other things.
+But that is not the full cost.
+Since she is attending the college, she is giving up her leisure time.
+She could have stayed at home partying instead of attending the classes (not a good idea though).
+In fact, as she is a student at Baruch, we can assume she is smart and a higher ability student who is attending classes instead of earning wages in the market.
+So, these are the costs of attending the college in addition to tengible costs that we mentioned above.
+College athletes who can actually earn millions if they drop out of school and play professional sports are well aware that their opportunity cost of going to college is too high.
+So, the **Opportunity Cost** of an item is what you give up to get that item.
+In other words, it is the cost of the best possible alternative to the choice you make.

 ### Rational People Think at the Margin